Ayurvedic Nutrition

 Common Misconceptions

-"It is only for yogis."
-While the sattvic diet has roots in spiritual practice, anyone can benefit from eating more fresh, whole, and mindfully prepared foods.
+"It's only for yogis."
+The sattvic diet has roots in spiritual practice, but anyone can benefit from eating more fresh, whole, mindfully prepared foods.

-"I must be 100% sattvic."
+"I have to be 100% sattvic."
 Ayurveda is practical.
-Even shifting 50-60% of your diet toward sattvic foods may support noticeable improvements in energy and mental clarity.
+Shifting 50 to 60% of your diet toward sattvic foods supports noticeable improvements in energy and mental clarity.

 Next Steps